 If you’re working on starting a new business or cramming late at night finishing your final exam, you may find yourself switching between your computer screen and paper documents.

-Looking back and forth between your computer screen and printed text can cause eye strain as well.
+Looking back and forth between your computer screen and printed text can also cause eye strain.

 Place your papers in a document holder right next to or above your monitor to reduce the amount of work your eyes have to perform when switching between both types of text.